Valley is a privately owned remote valley in a hidden part

 new cafe facility situated in the new market where

-many of you will have parked your cars.
+many of you will have parked your cars

 local convenience store and fuel station.
-With a
+With a full

-full range of groceries, newspapers, bread, milk
+range of groceries, fresh fruit and vegetables, newspapers,

-Post Office facilities
+and Post Office facilities

 Tel 01643 841221